npantfoerder/pewlett-hackard-analysis/README.md

 - The retiring_titles.csv file shows that 29,414 Senior Engineers and 28,254 Senior Staffers will be retiring in the next few years

-- The number of employees eligible to participate in the mentorship program can be seen in the mentorship_eligibility.csv file below:
+- It can be seen that 1,549 employees are eligible to participate in the mentorship program in the mentorship_eligibility.csv file below:

+- Roughly 30% of each current employee type will be retiring in the next few years, while only  0.6% of current employees are eligibile to participate in the mentorship program.

 *use images*